-Five Steps For a Fast Performance DashboardMay 17, 2011 by Stacey Barr
+Five Steps For a Fast Performance Dashboardby Stacey Barr

-To get the dashboard project moving again, five simple steps are all you need:
+To get your first performance dashboard iteration set up, five simple steps are all you need.
+Let’s explore them…

-STEP 2: Choose a few performance measures for those priority results.
+STEP 2: Choose a few performance measures for those priority results or goals.

 There’s no prize for using all the KPIs you can think of to track a particular performance result.
-In fact, there’s a penalty and it’s your attention being spread too thin to make any kind of performance improvement at all, or your attention being pulled away from your unique priorities.
+In fact, there’s a penalty and it’s your attention being spread too thin to make any kind of performance improvement at all.
+Or your attention being pulled away from your unique priorities.
 Think narrow and deep.
-Go for the truly relevant and insightful performance measures.
+Go for truly relevant and insightful performance measures.

-If I ever get stuck and can’t figure out what the best measures are for a performance result, the five-step Measure Design template works a treat.
+If you ever get stuck and can’t figure out what the best measures are for a performance result, PuMP’s Measure Design technique works a treat.
 It makes you think about what your result really looks like in tangible terms, and that’s the key to finding the right measures.

 STEP 3: Define exactly how those priority measures are calculated, and from what data.

-Then, before you start to build your fast performance dashboard, define each performance measure using PuMP’s Measure Definition technique, and keep these definitions in a Performance Measure Dictionary.
+Then, before you start to build your fast performance dashboard, define each performance measure using PuMP’s Measure Definition technique, and keep these in a Performance Measure Dictionary.

 STEP 4: List the data sources for priority measures, and set up links in your dashboard to that data only.

-A lovely man named Siva once had dozens (some say hundreds) of special spreadsheets where very key performance measure data was kept for a freight business.
+A lovely man I once knew, named Siva, had dozens (some say hundreds) of special spreadsheets where very key performance measure data was kept for the freight business he worked for.
 Only he knew how the spreadsheets worked, and where they were saved on the server.
-And I think he has sinced retired (or won’t be far off).
+I know that he’s since left the organisation.
 Doesn’t it make you shudder to think of how long it took for his replacement to find and figure out how those spreadsheets worked?

 STEP 5: Systematically create the graphs in the dashboard for each priority measure, and arrange them on a single dashboard.

-Forget silly dials and gauges.
-Forget pie charts and stacked bar charts.
+Forget about dials and gauges.
+Forget about pie charts and stacked bar charts.
 Forget about trying to use as many different charts as possible.
 (Even though it’s near impossible to find an example dashboard without these useless gizmos!)
 The most effective way to monitor your performance measures is with a line chart that tracks changes over time.
 That’s what you’re managing when you manage performance: moving performance closer and closer to target as time goes by.

-I arrange my performance measure line charts onto my dashboard in segments that correspond to my priority performance results.
-After all, you’re using the measures to know if you’re acheiving the results.
-That’s one of the 5 principles of designing useful and usable performance reports.
+I arrange my performance measure XmR charts onto my dashboard in segments that correspond to my priority performance results.
+After all, we’re using the measures to know if we’re achieving those results.
+My dashboard follows the PuMP design principles, and looks a bit like this:

 Connect with Stacey